How Covid19 has changed the Concept of Discretionary and Essentials

-It was found by a survey on top development country in the world “how the COVID-19 outbreak has affected their consumer plans for discretionary spending—and which shifts could be part of the next”
+It was found by a survey of top developed countries in the world “how the COVID-19 outbreak has affected their consumer plans for discretionary spending—and which shifts could be part of the next”

-Most of the consumers are under stay-at-home orders around the nation, and simultaneously they are reduced spending on other products which are not related to highly needed categories.
-Economists also noticed that shopping habits of consumers before, during and after the COVID-19 peak indicate that spending in a number of categories remains low for these months or possibly even longer.
+Most of the consumers are under stay-at-home orders around the nation, and simultaneously they have reduced spending on other products which are not related to highly needed categories.
+Economists also noticed that the shopping habits of consumers before, during, and after the COVID-19 peak indicate that spending in a number of categories remains low for these months or possibly even longer.

-With that a good impact on online shopping and it has increased as compared to last month or years, especially for groceries.
-The consumers who never buy product through online and they are frequently purchasing their groceries and many will likely continue to buy their product through online, at least as long as the pandemic continues.
+With that a good impact on online shopping and it has increased as compared to the last month or years, especially for groceries.
+Consumers who never buy products online and they are frequently purchasing their groceries and many will likely continue to buy their product through online, at least as long as the pandemic continues.

-Consumer behavior also changed in terms of stockpiling in few countries like America.
-More than 85% of American did not store more food and household products in an amount necessary to overcome even short supply shortages.
-But the opposite situation happens in most of the Asian countries like China and India.
+Consumer behavior also changed in terms of stockpiling in a few countries like America.
+More than 85% of Americans did not store more food and household products in an amount necessary to overcome even short supply shortages.
+But the opposite situation happens in most Asian countries like China and India.

 How are consumers prioritizing their spending?